ReLoHu Journal

 What “Being Known” Actually Means, and Why It’s Harder Than Being Loved

 People confuse love and knowing all the time.
 You can be deeply loved by someone who has never once seen you clearly.
-The two are not the same thing, and the difference matters more than most people realize.
+The two are not the same thing.

 Read →